Skip to main content

 When People Do Rewatch

-This suggests a strategy: record in-depth for milestones, casually for daily life.
+This suggests a strategy.
+Record in depth for milestones, casually for daily life.
 You might delete the daily recordings but keep the milestone videos forever.
+If you're not sure which moments qualify, the stages of life framework is a useful checklist.

 The Value Exists Whether You Rewatch or Not